mui/material-ui/docs/src/pages/customization/globals/globals.md

 ## Global CSS override

-You can also customize all instances of a component with CSS.
 Components expose [global class names](/styles/advanced/#with-material-ui-core) to enable this.
 It's very similar to how you would customize Bootstrap.